oracle-livelabs/converged/microservices-cicd/jenkins-oke-flow/jenkins-oke-flow.md

 This lab presumes you have already completed the earlier labs.

-Pracle Cloud Infrastructure Services, like OKE cluster and the Autonomous Transaction Processing databases that you created in Lab 1, Github
+Oracle Cloud Infrastructure Services, like OKE cluster and the Autonomous Transaction Processing databases that you created in Lab 1, Github

 > **Note:** As this is a demonstration of Jenkins/GitHub integration for CI/CD, **you must use your own GitHub account to run it.
-Please fork or copy the microservices repository into your own GitHub account before continuing `https://github.com/oracle/microservices-datadriven`**.
+Please fork or copy the microservices repository into your own GitHub account before continuing [https://github.com/oracle/microservices-datadriven](https://github.com/oracle/microservices-datadriven)**.

 ## Task 1: CI/CD Workflow Walkthrough